Ultrabenosaurus/greyout.js/README.md

 * other elements can be `minions` by specifying their `controller`
 * when a `controller` element is given a value, all other `controller` elements (and the `minions` belonging to them) are disabled
 * removing the given value will re-enable the other elements
+* use groups to limit the effect of `controllers` like with Radio Buttons

 ## to do ##

 * modify to allow grouping of `controller` elements
+   * format implemented, need to test on multiple groups
 * expand to support all `input` types
 * add support for `select` boxes